Nakazima Ball Floats are better bobbers!

 If you want to catch a lot of fish, there are situations in which a long rod and a Nakazima Ball Float can help.

-Nakazima ball floats do come in other sizes, although the 3/8" size is the smallest.
+Nakazima ball floats do come in other sizes but the 3/8" size is the smallest and I truly believe 3/4" is too big.
 You want the float to suspend the nymph or bait, but you do want it to be very easy for a fish to pull under.
 You do NOT want a float the size of a ping pong ball!
 It should be just large enough to see and no larger.
 The fluorescent orange top makes the Nakazima ball floats easy to see in either moving or still water.

 Four floats per pack.

-Both sizes come with four floats in a pack.
-Both have two rubber tubes.
+All three sizes come with four floats in a pack.
+Each pack has two rubber tubes.
 The tubes are safe because your tippet runs through them.
 The floats are more vulnerable to loss if you do not insert the stem into the tubing firmly!

 I do think they're a much better bobber than a Thingamabobber, though, so if you use an indicator/float/bobber for either nymph fishing or bait fishing, give the Nakazima ball floats a try!